Civil EngineeringFind a programme

 Professor George Mylonakis DIPL(Greece), PhD(New York), (Chair in Geotechnics and Soil-Structure interaction), Analytical and computational geomechanics; earthquake engineering; static and dynamic soil-structure interaction.

-Dr Miguel Rico-Ramirez Eng, MEng, PhD(Bristol), (Senior Lecturer in Radar Hydrology and hydroinformatics), Flood risk management; hydroinformatics; radar hydrology; remote sensing; water resources.
+Dr Miguel Rico-Ramirez BEng (Mexico), MEng (Mexico), PhD(Bristol), (Senior Lecturer in Radar Hydrology and Hydroinformatics), Flood risk management; hydroinformatics; radar hydrology; remote sensing; water resources.

-Dr Rafael Rosolem BSc(SPaulo), MSc(SPaulo), PhD(Arizona), (Lecturer in Water and Environmental engineering), Hydrometeorology; soil-vegetation-atmosphere interactions.
+Dr Rafael Rosolem BSc(SPaulo), MSc(SPaulo), PhD(Arizona), (Lecturer in Hydrometeorology), land surface modelling and field observations; Soil-vegetation-atmosphere processes

 Dr Wendel Sebastian MA, PhD(Cantab), (Reader in Structural Engineering), Advanced composites; bridge repair; nonlinear behaviour of structures.